 - Internet Explorer testing.
 Although Internet Explorer isn’t one of the most commonly used browsers, it still may be the only allowed browser within some government institutions.
 The most popular tools for testing sites on Internet Explorer are IETester and IE NetRenderer.
 When choosing between them, keep in mind that IETester is a desktop application, unlike IE Netrenderer, which is a web app.
 Also, pay attention to the fact that IE Netrenderer provides screenshots, while IETester allows you to test the performance of links, registration, and system authorization.
 We recommend using IETester.

-Let’s finalize our tools comparison in the form of a table that compares the specified tools according to the number of supported browsers and their versions, interactivity, price, and testing speed.
+Let’s finalize our tools comparison in the form of a table that compares the cross browser compatibility testing tools according to the number of supported browsers and their versions, interactivity, price, and testing speed.

 Each of the tools described in this article can help you enhance your testing strategy and conduct cross-browser testing.
 When choosing one for your project, pick the tool that best suits your requirements and budget.